 Born and grown up in Beijing, China, Dr. Guan-Raczkowski speaks fluent Mandarin.
 After receiving her bachelor’s of Science degree in Electronics at Beijing Normal University, she came to the United States to pursue her graduate studies in Educational Technology, a field of study that was not offered at any institutions in China.
 Her graduate studies fulfilled her dream of working at a higher education institution, specifically helping faculty and students use technology to cultivate their potential.

-In her free time, Dr. Guan-Raczkowski treasures time with her husband and daughter.
+In her free time, Dr. Guan-Raczkowski treasures time with her husband and daughters.
 Being a world traveler, she has visited many cities such as London, Paris, Rome, Venice, Florence, Milan, Barcelona, Amsterdam, Athens, Istanbul, Cairo, Sydney, Melbourne, Cairns, and Taipei.
 Although every city has its charm, her most favorite city belongs to Turkey’s Istanbul where it has a mixture of oriental and western cultures.

 Dr. Guan-Raczkowski is a member of several choral groups in Connecticut and Massachusetts.
 She participated in international choral competitions and traveled to various cities to perform Chinese choral works including Yellow River Cantata and Asking the Sky and the Earth Cantata.
-Her most memorable performance is singing a Chinese contemporary Cantata, “Asking the Sky and the Earth”, with 400 singers in Sydney Opera House in July of 2012.
+Her most memorable performance is singing a Chinese contemporary Cantata, “Asking the Sky and the Earth”, with 400 singers at the Sydney Opera House in July of 2012.
 In December of 2012, she traveled to Frankfurt, Munich, Prague, and Vienna for a singing festival.
 Her choral group performed two songs in the Golden Hall of Vienna Musikverein and won a Gold Award in the 2012 Vienna World Choral Festival of Adults.

 Guan-Raczkowski, Y. (2015).
 Quality Control in Distance Learning.
 Presented at Technology Training and Development Conference held at Guangxi Normal University, October 27, Guilin, China.